Ben Godfrey: Everton

+Atalanta

+On 28 June 2024, Godfrey moved to Italy, signing for Serie A club Atalanta for an undisclosed fee reported to be in the region of £11 million with a sell-on clause.

+On 5 January 2025, having made just five appearances since joining Atalanta, Godfrey returned to the Premier League, joining Ipswich Town on loan for the remainder of the 2024–25 season.
+He made his debut a week later when starting in Ipswich's 3–0 home win over Bristol Rovers in the 2024–25 FA Cup third round.

+On 22 August 2025, Godfrey joined EFL Championship club Sheffield United on loan for the 2025–26 season.
+He made his debut the following day in United's 1–0 home defeat to Millwall.

 International career

 Godfrey received his first call-up for the England national under-20 team ahead of their 2018–19 Under 20 Elite League fixtures against Poland and Portugal in March 2019.
-He made his debut when starting in the 3–1 defeat at home to Poland.
-He made two appearances for the under-20s.
+He made his debut on 21 March when starting the 3–1 defeat at home to Poland.
+He made his second and final appearance for the under-20s in the following match, a 1–0 defeat away to Portugal on 26 March, as England finished in fourth place in the Under 20 Elite League.

 Godfrey was included in the England national under-21 team for the first time for their 2021 UEFA European Under-21 Championship qualification matches against Turkey and Kosovo in September 2019.
 He made his debut as an 81st-minute substitute during a 3–2 away win against Turkey on 6 September.
-He started the following match as captain, as England beat Kosovo 2–0 at home.
-Godfrey scored his first international goal on 8 September 2020 in a 2–1 away win against Austria in 2021 UEFA European Under-21 Championship qualification with a sliding finish after a well-timed run.
+He started the following match as captain, as England beat Kosovo 2–0 at home on 9 September.
+Godfrey scored his first international goal on 8 September 2020 in a 2–1 away win against Austria in 2021 European Under-21 Championship qualification with a sliding finish after a well-timed run.
+He was in England's squad for the 2021 European Under-21 Championship and played in their first two matches in the group stage before missing the third and final match through injury.
+England were eliminated from the tournament after finishing bottom of a four-team group.
+Godfrey finished his under-21 career with nine appearances and one goal from 2019 to 2021.

 On 25 May 2021, Godfrey was called up as part of Gareth Southgate's 33-man provisional England squad for the delayed UEFA Euro 2020.
-He was not named in the final 26-man squad, with Southgate stating that Godfrey was part of the provisional squad "in order to gain experience".
-However, he remained in the squad for England's pre-tournament friendlies against Austria and Romania at the Riverside Stadium and made his debut on 2 June as a 61st-minute substitute as England beat Austria 1–0.
-He made his first start four days later, playing the entirety of a 1–0 win over Romania.
+He was not named in the final 26-man squad, with Southgate stating that Godfrey was part of the provisional squad "in order to gain experience", and remained in the squad for England's pre-tournament friendlies against Austria and Romania at the Riverside Stadium.
+Godfrey made his debut on 2 June as a 61st-minute substitute as England beat Austria 1–0, and made his first start four days later, playing the entirety of a 1–0 win over Romania.